-When it comes to the devices you use – it doesn’t need anything fancy, just something that you can use from your bed.
+It doesn’t need anything fancy, just something that you can use from your sofa or bed.

 I particularly like to use these when I’m listening to my meditation or relaxation tracks.
-It really helps me work on calming my mind and slowing my breath down so it’s easier to fall asleep.
+It helps me calm my mind and slow my breath down, so it’s easier to fall asleep.

-Nor is having them charge right by your side, but attached to a tiny capable so they’re still not usable unless.
+Nor is having them charge right by your side, but attached to a short capable that makes it impossible to hold over the bed.

-I’ve invested in longer charging cables, extension cords and multi adaptors so that everything can run smoothly without me having to rummage or fuss.
+Invest in longer charging cables, extension cords and multi adaptors so that everything can run smoothly without having to rummage or fuss.

-A much as I love reading novels, if I’m not in the best headspace and in a lot of pain – it’s not my go-to form of entertainment.
+A much as I love reading novels, if I’m not in the best headspace and in a lot of pain – I just can’t do it.

 Brain fog definitely plays a role in this as I find myself rereading pages three times as I instantly forget what I’ve read the minute I finish.

-They don’t need to be hard – just fun.
-If you want one that’s meant for kids then that’s absolutely fine.
+Puzzle and colouring books don’t need to be hard – just fun.
+If you want one that’s meant for kids, then that’s fine.

-if you don’t want to read a book then why not write one?
+If you don’t want to read a book, why not write one?
 Sometimes it’s good to get all your thoughts and daily issues out on paper, especially when you’re not feeling well.

 Sometimes it’s the overwhelming amount of text-heavy pages that can throw you off reading.
 But not all books are made and written in the same way.

-Lifestyle books (such as books on health, fitness, food or travel) are often a lot less intense to read and quite visually stimulating.
+Lifestyle books (health, fitness, food or travel) are often a lot less intense to read and quite visually stimulating.

 Being low-key productive can be very encouraging during periods where you’re bedridden.

-I recommend sticking to crafts with easy-to-carry equipment which doesn’t pose any extra-cleaning risks for you.
-For example:
+I recommend sticking to crafts with easy-to-carry equipment, which doesn’t pose any extra-cleaning risks for you.